gem/oq-engine/doc/engine/What's-new.md

 11. We added a script `oq_reset_db` to drop and recreate the engine database, as well as removing the datastore directories of all users.
-This is meant to be used by system administrators.
+This is meant to be used with care by system administrators.
+See the instructions printed at the moment of running the script.

 9. Countless small improvements and additional validations have been added.
 This release has seen more than 150 pull requests reviewed and